Wrench1815/Tic-Tac-Toe/README.md

 # Download Directly

-or you can download the executable from releases page directly.
+You can also download the executable from [releases](https://github.com/Wrench1815/Tic-Tac-Toe/releases) page directly.

 ## Contributions to the Code Welcomed